euzomah/aws-serverless-fitness-api/README.md

 # AWS Serverless Fitness API

-A fully serverless REST API built on AWS to track workouts, weights, reps, and notes.
+A fully serverless REST API built on AWS to track workouts, including exercises, reps, weight, and notes.

-Designed as a scalable cloud-native fitness backend using AWS Lambda, API Gateway, and DynamoDB.

-This project demonstrates real-world cloud engineering skills including serverless architecture, API design, and cloud database integration.
+This project demonstrates real-world cloud engineering skills using AWS Lambda, API Gateway, DynamoDB, and CloudWatch to build a scalable fitness tracking backend without managing servers.

 ---

-## Features
+## Project Overview

+This API allows users to:

 - Create workout entries
 - Retrieve workout history
 - Delete workouts
-- Health check endpoint for monitoring
+- Perform health checks for monitoring
-- Fully serverless architecture (no servers to manage)
-- JSON-based API responses
-- Tested with Postman

----

-## Architecture

-Client → API Gateway → Lambda → DynamoDB → Response
+Designed as a cloud-native backend for fitness applications.

 ---